easttennesseecc-star/Q-Top-Dog-IDE/LAUNCHER_FIXED.md

-# 🎯 Q-IDE LAUNCH FIXED - FINAL WORKING VERSION
+# 🎯 Top Dog LAUNCH FIXED - FINAL WORKING VERSION

 ## What Was Wrong